Blood Center Services

 BLOOD AND BLOOD COMPONENTS

-The Circular of Information for the use of Human Blood and Blood Components is considered an extension of blood and blood component container labels as the space on those labels is limited.
-The Circular of Information contains sections on general information, side effects and hazards of transfusion, blood components descriptions, actions, indications, contraindications, dosage and administration.
-The circular was prepared jointly by the AABB, America’s Blood Centers and the American Red Cross, and is recognized as acceptable by the Food and Drug Administration.
+The Circular of Information for the Use of Human Blood and Blood Components is considered an extension of blood and blood component container labels as the space on those labels is limited.
+The Circular contains sections on general information, side effects and hazards of transfusion, blood components descriptions, actions, indications, contraindications, dosage, and administration.
+The Circular was prepared jointly by the AABB, America’s Blood Centers and the American Red Cross, and is recognized as acceptable by the Food and Drug Administration.

 PRETRANSFUSION COMPATIBILITY TESTING